 Work Area – The area or location where asbestos abatement or asbestos-associated work is being performed, including but not limited to: areas used for accessing the location where asbestos work is being performed; areas used for the storage of equipment or materials related to asbestos work; and such other areas of a facility or location that the Director determines to be hazardous to the health and safety of workers and the general public as a result of such asbestos work.

-Work Practices – The minimum standards, procedures or actions taken or used for removal, enclosure or encapsulation of asbestos, or for renovation, demolition, maintenance or repair of facilities containing asbestos.
+Work Practices – The minimum standards, procedures or actions taken or used for repair, removal, enclosure or encapsulation of asbestos, or for renovation, demolition, maintenance or repair of facilities containing asbestos.
 This term also includes the minimum standards, procedures or actions taken or used by persons engaged in inspection, analysis, risk assessment or other activities relating to asbestos work.

-Working Day – Monday through Friday and includes holidays that fall on any of the days Monday through Friday
+Working Day – Monday through Friday, excluding holidays that fall on Monday through Friday.

 General Requirements

 Worker Protection.
 The requirements of the OSHA Asbestos Construction Standard, 29 CFR Part 1926.1101, including paragraphs (f), (h), (i) and (m), and other applicable OSHA standards shall apply to the personal protection and medical monitoring of employees, including employees of the Commonwealth or any of its political subdivisions, who perform work subject to these regulations.
-In addition, in accordance with 454 CMR 28.08(3)(ae), Asbestos Contractors must maintain as records the results of all personal exposure monitoring, respirator fit testing and medical examinations required by 29 CFR Part 1926 and other applicable OSHA standards as a condition of licensure.
+In addition, in accordance with 454 CMR 28.08(3)(vi), Asbestos Contractors must maintain as records the results of all personal exposure monitoring, respirator fit testing and medical examinations required by 29 CFR Part 1926 and other applicable OSHA standards as a condition of licensure.
 Violations of OSHA regulations pertaining to worker protection may be referred to OSHA for enforcement action.
-The personal protection and medical monitoring of employees of the Commonwealth and its political subdivisions and other persons exempted from coverage by OSHA standards must be in accordance with the provisions of the 454 CMR 28.04 and MGL Chapter 149 Section 6 1/2.
-Responsibility for compliance with such worker protection requirements must rest with the employer and the Responsible Person(s) designated thereby.
+The personal protection and medical monitoring of employees of the Commonwealth and its political subdivisions and other persons exempted from enforcement by federal OSHA must be in accordance with the provisions of 454 CMR 28.04 and M.G.L. c.
+149, § 6½, which the Department enforces.
+Responsibility for compliance with such worker protection requirements rests with the employer and the Responsible Person(s) designated thereby.

+Requirements for the Use of Personnel.

+Persons engaged in Asbestos Work subject to 454 CMR 28.00 shall only perform or be assigned to perform those tasks authorized by 454 CMR 28.00.
+Performance of unauthorized tasks or functions shall be cause for administrative license action, civil penalty, or both.

+Persons must be at least 18 years of age to perform any Asbestos Work subject to 454 CMR 28.00 or to receive licensure in any asbestos-related discipline pursuant to 454 CMR 28.00.

 Requirements for the Conduct of Asbestos Response Actions.
 Persons or entities who carry out or oversee Asbestos Response Actions and owners of facilities where such Asbestos Response Actions are carried out must ensure that the requirements of 454 CMR 28.10 for such work are met.

 Requirement to Abate Asbestos Hazards.
 Asbestos-Containing Materials that would be disturbed during the course of Asbestos-Associated Work must be abated prior to the commencement of such work.